ramisaalam1/cis4130project/README.md

 ## Project Description

+The yellow taxi trip data can be found on the NYC TLC website.
+This dataset provides information about taxi trips in New York City, including location, travel times, fare amounts, payment method, passenger count, and other details.

+Using this dataset, my analysis will focus on predicting the amount of the tip given total_amount, pickup location, dropoff location, passenger count, trip distance, and airport fee.
+From the pickup date time column, I will focus on the day of the week, weekends, and the month the trip happened.
+For my analysis, I will use a Linear Regression model because 'tip' is a continuous variable.

+## Project Requriements

 CIS 4130 Big Data Technologies – Semester Project
 For this semester-long project, students will build a complete machine learning pipeline that incorporates big data technologies using a cloud infrastructure.
 The project is split into 6 milestones that will be due throughout the semester.
 The project must be original (e.g., not copied from a previous semester, competition or other source).
 However, code examples can be referenced (proper citations required).
 To begin, create a Project Document in MS Word, Google Docs, etc. Create a cover page with CIS 4130, your name and e-mail address on it.
 For each milestone, continue adding pages to this document throughout the semester.
 For example, when turning in Milestone 3, include everything you wrote about in Milestones 1 and 2.